aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-Refreshes pivot chart's data from it's pivot data source.
+Refreshes chart's data from pivot table.

 **Remarks**

-We will gather data from pivot data source to the pivot chart cache.
+We will gather data from pivot data source to the pivot table report.
 This method is only used to gather all data to a pivot chart.

 ### setAutoScaling(boolean value) {#setAutoScaling-boolean-}
 ```